 Part 4.
 Miscellaneous.

 (a) Addresses for Notices.
+Section 12(a) is hereby amended to delete the following phrase from the second and third lines thereof: “(except that a notice or other communication under Section 5 or 6 may not be given by facsimile transmission or electronic messaging system)”.
 For the purpose of Section 12(a) of this Agreement:

 Address for notices or communications to Party A: